 Leastconn - Selects the server with the least number of connections – it is recommended for longer sessions.
-Servers in the same back-end are also rotated in a round-robin fashion.
+Servers in the same back-end rotate in a round-robin fashion.

-We are using application-controlled session persistence for our sticky sessions.
+The load balancer uses application-controlled session persistence for sticky sessions.

 Your application generates a cookie that determines the duration of session stickiness.
 The load balancer still issues its session cookie on top of it, but it now follows the lifetime of the application cookie.

 This makes sticky sessions more efficient, ensuring that users are never routed to a server after their local session cookie has already expired.
 However, it's more complex to implement because it requires additional integration between the load balancer and the application.

 You will be asked to add a cookie-name.

 This is just a label for your load balancer.

-This will force HTTP redirect to HTTPS.
+This will force HTTP to redirect to HTTPS.
 You will need a valid SSL cert and HTTPS configured for this to work properly.